TL;DR

 - Travel: Most surgeons recommend avoiding air travel for at least 2-3 weeks after surgery due to pressure changes in the cabin.

 Navigating the world of private medical insurance can be complex, especially when it comes to specific procedures like rhinoplasty.
-At WeCovr, we simplify the process.
+A WeCovr specialist or one of our broker partnerss.

-- Expert, Independent Advice: As an FCA-authorised broker, we provide unbiased advice.
+- Expert, regulated Advice: As FCA-authorised broker, WeCovr provides unbiased advice.
 We're not tied to any single insurer.

-- Market-Wide Comparison: We compare policies from all the UK's leading insurers to find the best fit for your needs and budget.
+- Market-Wide Comparison: We compare policies from all the UK insurer panel to find the suitable fit for your needs and budget.

-- No Extra Cost: Our expert service is completely free for you.
+- subject to terms where applicable: Our expert service is completely free for you.
 We are paid a commission by the insurer you choose.

 - Customer Focussed: We pride ourselves on high customer satisfaction ratings and a transparent, helpful approach.